Foreign policy of the Nixon administration: Kissinger

+Kissinger who was the last surviving member of the foreign policy team and Nixon cabinet died in November 2023, Nixon himself having died in April 1994.

 The Nixon Doctrine

 The Nixon Doctrine shifted the main responsibility for the defense of an ally to the ally itself, especially regarding combat.
 The United States would work on the diplomacy, provide financial help and munitions, and help train the allied army.
 Specifically: